 Eligible employees will receive up to six weeks of paid parental leave following the birth of an employee's child or the placement of a child with an employee in connection with adoption.
-In addition, in no case will an employee receive more than six weeks or three-weeks of paid parental leave during a calendar year (as applicable), regardless of whether more than one birth or adoption occurs within that calendar year.
+If a multiple birth or adoption occurs (e.g., the birth of twins or adoption of siblings), it does not increase the total amount of paid parental leave granted for that event.
+In addition, in no case will an employee receive more than six weeks or three-weeks of paid parental leave during a calendar year (as applicable), regard- less of whether more than one birth or adoption occurs within that calendar year.
 If both parents are employees of Cottey College, each parent is entitled to take paid parental leave (though only one may be designated the primary caregiver), which may be taken concurrently, consecutively, or at different times during the 12 weeks immediately following the birth or adoption.

-Each week of paid parental leave is compensated at 100 percent of the employee's regular, straighttime weekly pay.
+Each week of paid parental leave is compensated at 100 percent of the employee's regular, straight-time weekly pay.
 Paid parental leave will be paid on a per pay period basis on regularly scheduled pay dates.